Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

     `flit_core` and `wheel` package and make sure they were in the `PYTHONPATH` while doing the pip installs of EasyBuild.

+-   On SUSE 15 SP6, the semantics of the `sed` command have changed and it now resets the permissions of a file that is edited in-place to `600`, independent of the value of `umask`.
+So we need to restore the permissions on some of the scripts in the `bin` subdirectory.

 ### EasyBuild 5.2.0 for 25.03 final